zonemaster/zonemaster-gui/docs/Installation.md

 The release bundle available in the Github release expects Zonemaster Web GUI to be served on its own domain, with the base url `/`.
-If you wish to serve the GUI on a different base url, ex. `/zonemaster/` use the instruction at the end of this document to compile a custom bundle.
+If you wish to serve the GUI on a different base url, e.g. `/zonemaster/` use [the instructions][custom base install] at the end of this document to build a custom bundle.

 ## Prerequisites